arecarn/pelican-website/content/pages/about.md

 #### Software
 I am a software craftsman who enjoys the creative puzzle that is creating software.
-I care deeply about producing high quality software that works, is readable and maintainable.
+I care deeply about producing high quality software that works, is readable, and maintainable.
 I strive to hone my skills and I am hungry to learn, experiment, and create.
 To see what I'm up to of what tools I use checkout my [GitHub](https://github.com/arecarn).